khv1one/goxstreams/README.md

 	return nil
 }
 ```
-you need to implement 3 methods:
+You need to implement 3 methods:
 - normal message processing (including reprocessing)
 - processing of messages that could not be converted to the model (for example, put them in the database for further investigation)
 - processing messages, the number of repetitions of which exceeded the number specified in the config